 - How long does it take to complete an MS/MBA program?

 - The duration of the Evening MBA, Online MBA, or MS program depends largely on how many credits a student takes each semester.
-The average completion time for an Evening MBA is three years and for the majority of MS programs can take three or four semesters.
-The Full-Time MBA is a more structured program and students must complete it in 22 months.
-Online MBA currently takes a minimum of 3.5 years to complete.
+The MBA (General Business) program can be completed as quickly as 17 months or longer if needed and for the majority of MS programs can take three or four semesters.
+Online MBA currently takes a minimum of 3 years to complete, with options to expedite.
 More information on credit requirements and average completion time is available here.

 - How long does it take to complete the Advanced Certificate?